Detailed Jarzynski Equality applied on a Logically Irreversible Procedure

 In this letter we analyze the question of the application of eq. \ref{eq_Jeq} for estimating the $\Delta F$ corresponding to the erasure operation in our experiment, in which a colloidal particle confined in a double well potential is used as a single bit memory.
-We will show that a detailed Jarzynski Equality is verified, retrieving the Landauer limit independently of the work done on the system.
+We will show that the classical Jarzynski equality (eq. \ref{eq_Jeq}) is not useful here but that a detailed Jarzynski Equality \cite{ref:Jarzynski2} allows us to retrieve the Landauer limit independently of the work done on the system during the memory erasure procedure, and to link this work to the probability that the system returns to its initial state under the time-reversed procedure.

 The setup has already been described in a previous article \cite{ref:Nous} and we recall here only the main features.